bittikettu/JTimer/README.md

 To be continued.

 This SW has been in use for many years and served in multiple competitions with varying amount of competitors.

+A lot of the stuff is in Finnish in the code.